 Not only will mice attack plants in your garden, but they may also feed on plants inside your home.

-When mice feed on plants, they leave droppings behind, which can contaminate the soil in your garden.
+When mice feed on plants, they leave droppings behind, contaminating the soil in your garden.

-If you see mice droppings, they should be cleaned away before your plants are damaged.
+If you see mice droppings, they should be cleaned before your plants are damaged.